david19990531/EECS4415_Project_2/README.md

 Important notes:
 * You should strictly follow the implementation instructions, the input/output format, and the filename.
 Implementations that do not follow the correct format will be marked as 0.
 * You may NOT change the filename of the Python scripts and the output files (if any).
 * The time limit for each set of scripts (MapReduce algorithm) is 360 seconds.
-If your script goes beyond the time limit, it will be interrupted and marked as 0.
+If your script goes beyond the time limit, it will be terminated and marked as 0.
 * To get full marks, your code must be well-commented.